mrock929/optimal-data-splitter/README.md

 data limited, something like 60/20/20 is better.

 ## Example
 The below is an example using some sample data with 6 features (f1 to f6) and 30 files (file1 to file30).
+This data can be obtained from the repo at https://github.com/mrock929/optimal-data-splitter.

 ```commandline
 import pandas as pd